 - Keep your weight gain and blood pressure under check

 Right diet and exercise is the best way to manage gestational diabetes.
 However, doctors may prescribe medicines to treat gestational diabetes in certain women.
 It is really important to treat gestational diabetes because if not it can increase the risk of birth complications.
-Most women get gestational diabetes in their last trimester of pregnancy and once the baby is born, it disappears.
+Most women get this type of diabetes in their last trimester of pregnancy and once the baby is born, it disappears.

 Read about 7 Myths of Diabetes